-- the preparation of Enel's "equity story" and the organization of meetings among the Company's top management, institutional investors and financial analysts, as well as the documentation to be submitted to the latter at the time of the disclosure to the market of periodical financial data and of the update of the Group's business plan in the context the Capital Markets Day; - the management of relationships with rating agencies; - the support to the Communication function in coordination with the Corporate Affairs unit - in defining and approving Enel's price-sensitive press releases and both the development and the updating of the Company's website dedicated to investors; - the management of the relationships with the ESG/SRI institutional investors (Environmental, Social and Governance/Socially Responsible Investment), in coordination with the Innovability function; - the coordination of the management of the relationships with the institutional investors holding participations in the share capital of the listed subsidiaries by the competent units of the latter; - the management, in coordination with the Corporate Affairs unit, of the relationships with institutional investors and proxy advisors on specific corporate governance issues, also in view of the shareholder's meetings.
+- the preparation of Enel's "equity story" and the organization of meetings among the Company's top management, institutional investors and financial analysts, as well as the documentation to be submitted to the latter at the time of the disclosure to the market of periodical financial data and of the update of the Group's business plan in the context the Capital Markets Day; - the management of relationships with rating agencies; - the support to the Communication function in coordination with the Corporate Affairs unit in defining and approving Enel's price-sensitive press releases and both the development and the updating of the Company's website dedicated to investors and of a specific application called "Enel Investor Relations"; - the management of the relationships with the ESG/SRI institutional investors (Environmental, Social and Governance/Socially Responsible

+Investment), in coordination with the Innovability function;

+- the coordination of the management of the relationships with the institutional investors holding participations in the share capital of the listed subsidiaries by the competent units of the latter; - the management, in coordination with the Corporate Affairs unit, of the relationships with institutional investors and proxy advisors on specific corporate governance issues, also in view of the shareholder's meetings.
+On this regard, it should be noted that, between December 2018 and February 2019, the competent corporate functions carried out with the main proxy advisors and institutional investors in the Enel share capital an articulated engagement activity on corporate governance issues.
+The results of such activity inspired certain innovations made to the 2019 Long-Term Incentive Plan for the top management of the Company and the Group.